Nil-Store/nil-store/metaspec.md

 ### 6.3 Probabilistic Retrieval Sampling (QoS Auditing)

 #### 6.3.0 Objective
 Strengthen retrieval QoS without suspending reads by sampling and verifying a governance‑tunable fraction of receipts each epoch.
-This mechanism is additive to PoS² and does not alter the proof object.

 #### 6.3.1 Sampling Set Derivation
 0) **Commit‑then‑sample (Normative):** Each SP MUST post `BW_commit := Blake2s‑256(BW_root)` no later than the last block of epoch `t−1`.